 Some brands of gums may be fortified with calcium-phosphorous.
 This is said to remineralise and harden enamel.

 - Gum base

 - Softeners (glycerine or vegetable oil)

 - Although sugarless gum may be beneficial in preventing decay, sugared gums contribute to the decay process.
 If you wish to chew a sugared gum, select a brand of gum that has lesser quantities of sugar.

 - Manufacturers claim that their products can be used at all times.
-However, if you already suffer from TMD problems, its beat to avoid chewing the gum.
+However, if you already suffer from TMD problems, its best to avoid chewing the gum.
 TMD disorders involve the joint of the jaw called the temporomandibular joint.
-There can be clicking or pain in the joint in the mild form of the disorder.
+There can be clicking or pain in the joint in its mild form.
 Chewing on gum continuously may also cause TMD problems like strong facial pain and pain and discomfort in the back of the neck.

 A word of caution to all you gum chewers.
 Chewing gum for it’s beneficial effects is not a substitute for regular brushing and flossing.
 You have to follow your stringent brushing twice a day and flossing routines.
 And never miss your appointments scheduled with your dentist.